Usually your ears will settle soon after landing. Occasionally pain or a feeling of blockage drags on. If it does, see your doctor.

-The pain is caused by unequal pressure that develops between the air in the middle ear and the air outside the ear.
+The pain is caused by unequal pressure that develops between the air in the middle ear and the air outside the ear during takeoffs and landings.

 Why are some people affected more than others?

 The Eustachian tube is normally closed but opens from time to time when we swallow, yawn or chew.
-In most people, just normal swallowing and chewing quickly cause air to travel up the Eustachian tube to equalise the pressure.
+In most people, just normal swallowing and chewing quickly opens the Eustachian tube, allowing air to travel up it and equalise the pressure.
 Some airlines offer sweets to suck and eat when the plane is descending, to encourage you to chew and swallow.